This announcement is for general use – local conditions may vary and are subject to sometimes drastic changes.

 ** SNOW DEPTH REPORT

 One to several inches of snow cover can be expected this weekend throughout the Adirondacks, especially at elevations above 3,000 feet.
 Whiteface and Gore Mountain are open with a minimal number of trails, but downhill facilities relying on natural snow remain closed.
 There is not yet enough snow for cross-country or back-country skiing or snowshoeing or snowmobiling.

 ** WET AND MUDDY TRAILS

-Hunting seasons have begun.
-Hikers should be aware that they may meet hunters bearing firearms or archery equipment while hiking on trails.
+Some small game hunting and trapping seasons remain open.
+Hikers should be aware that they may meet hunters and trappers on trails.
 Recognize that these are fellow outdoor recreationists.
 Hunting accidents involving non-hunters are extremely rare.
-Hikers may want to wear bright colors as an extra precaution.
+Hikers may want to wear bright colors as an extra precaution and now would be a good time to keep pets leashed and on the trail.
 Adirondack Almanack issues weekly Adirondack Fish and Game Reports each Thursday evening for those practicing these traditional sports.